Ezetowers/logging-pipeline/README.md

 ### Publish logs

-Publishing new log entries is done by doing a POST request to ``localhost:6060/log/<appId>``.
-The JSON body must be in the form of:
+Publishing new log entries is done by connecting to a TCP socket in ``localhost:6060`` with a message 'POS', the size of the JSON body and a JSON body in the form of:

 ```json
 {